 - (5) In the reasoned statement, the Applicant holds that the RCD lacks novelty and individual character in view of the prior design known as the "Trip Trapp Chair", which has been made available to the public since 1974.
-In particular, the Applicant argues that "the only differences between the contested [RCD] and the design of the Tripp Trapp chair are the fact that the bottom horizontal front bar in the side view of the contested chair has been moved up from the ground in comparison to the bottom horizontal front bar in the side view of the Tripp Trapp chair, and that an additional supporting vertical front bar in the side view of the contested chair has been added".
-The Applicant argues that the RCD constitutes an unauthorized use of the Tripp Trapp Chair because (a) said prior design is protected under copyright law "all over Europe as a work of applied art", namely in Denmark and Germany, and the Applicant is entitled to its commercial exploitation and (b) the prior design has also been registered as a three-dimensional trademark in several European countries, namely Denmark, prior to the filing date of the contested RCD. - (6) In response to the Applicant's arguments, the Holder argues that the features that characterize the prior design are dictated by the technical function of the product and, therefore, "the designer [of the RCD] had no choice but to include these features when creating the RCD".
+The Applicant argues that "the only differences between the [RCD] and the design of the Tripp Trapp chair are the fact that the vertical front bar in the side view of the contested chair is slightly curved ... and that the supporting front bar in the side view of the contested chair is [also] slightly curved".
+The Applicant argues that the RCD constitutes an unauthorized use of said prior design because (a) said prior design is protected under copyright law "all over Europe as a work of applied art", namely in Denmark and Germany, and the Applicant is entitled to its commercial exploitation and (b) the prior design has also been registered as a three-dimensional trademark in several European countries, namely Denmark, prior to the filing date of the contested RCD. - (6)In response to the Applicant's arguments, the Holder argues that the features that characterize the prior design are dictated by the technical function of the product and, therefore, "the designer [of the RCD] had no choice but to include these features when creating the RCD".
 In support of his argument, the Holder points out that a patent for the Tripp Trapp chair was granted in various countries and expired in or around 1992.
-Furthermore, the Holder argues that "the overall impressions of the RCD and the Tripp Trapp chair greatly differ, as the most commanding characteristic of both chairs are the side support beams", which in the prior design adopts a "leaning L shape", while in the RCD, an A shape.
+Furthermore, the Holder argues that "the overall impressions of the RCD and the Tripp Trapp chair greatly differ, as the most commanding characteristic of both chairs are the side support beams": while the prior design is L-shaped, the RCD has a curved Y-shape.
 In response to the grounds of invalidity based on Article 25(e), the Holder insists that "given that the RCD does not use the leaning 'L' design, there is no reason to believe a likelihood of confusion or association to exist between the RCD and the Tripp Trapp chair".
 Finally, the Holder argues that copyright protection "does not extend further than the cursive L-shape characterizing the side view" of the chair and that "since the RCD and Tripp Trapp chair also do not produce the same overall impression, there is no reason for the RCD to be found to infringe on the Tripp Trapp chair's copyright".